HealthThe Future of Healthcare: How Technology and Trends Are Transforming Care

 Recognizing the Sickness in Healthcare

 Despite spending nearly twice the average of other high-income nations, health outcomes in the U.S. significantly lag.
-With poor population health and the highest healthcare administrative costs worldwide, the status quo is clearly untenable.
+With poor population health and the highest healthcare administrative costs worldwide, the status quo is untenable.

 Dysfunctions abound.
 Payment models encourage waste and inefficiency.
 Care delivery is siloed and fragmented.
 Prices are opaque.
 Consumers lack choices.
 And glaring health disparities persist.
 Patchwork measures cannot fix such fundamental cracks.
 Holistic transformation is imperative.